Udeshcuddalore/Kopernikus-Test-Task/README.md

 # Korpernikus-Test-Task
- This repository contains the solution of Programming challenge for Perception team member in Kopernikus The solution for this task is in `organise_dataset.py` file.
+ This repository contains the solution of Programming challenge for Perception team member in Kopernikus.
+## Solution
+ The solution for this task is in `organise_dataset.py` file.
 ## Requirements